 As bad as it was, however, I’ve driven though lots of storms like that.
 It’s not scary to me, just tiring and annoying.
 But my Irish friends, especially the ladies in the back seat, were – to put it mildly – having a new experience.
-And not exactly a “dream vacation” experience.
+Not exactly the “dream vacation” variety.
 Not at all what they signed up for.
 Quite frankly it was freaking them out.
 If a banshee had landed on the car and screamed in our faces, it would not have frightened them any more.

 Out Of The Storm, Into The Jam

-Finally in frustration, we turned off that sloggy, soggy Interstate and headed south on state road 13 to Warrensburg, home of the University of Central Missouri Fighting Mules and Jennies, who have been national champions in some sport but I can’t remember what.
-(If you know, pass it along and I’ll give you credit.)
+Finally in frustration, we turned off that soggy, sloggy Interstate and headed south on state road 13 to Warrensburg, home of the University of Central Missouri Fighting Mules and Jennies, who have been national champions in some sport or another but I can’t remember what.

-In Warrensburg, we learned we were just outside the zone of total totality, and to get back in it we needed to head east several more miles, ideally to Sedalia, home of the Missouri State Fair and a former girlfriend of mine named Jane who as I recall was really into tanning, which presumably would not work during a solar eclipse.
+In Warrensburg, we learned we were just outside the zone of total totality, and to get back in it we needed to head east several more miles, ideally to Sedalia, home of the Missouri State Fair.
+Also a former girlfriend of mine named Jane who as I recall was really into tanning.
+Which presumably would not work during a solar eclipse.

 So it was back in the car for another half hour.
 By 12:45 we’d had all the highway we could take.
 We were right on the edge of the clouds.
 It looked like we should stop now if we wanted to see anything.

 We pulled off at a dot on the map called Knob Noster, home of the Whiteman Air Force Base freaky-looking stealth bombers.
 (Fortunately, Trump did not have them cruising overhead on eclipse day.)
 Just off the highway there was a Casey’s General Store with a strip of grass in front.
 A few people were already sitting there waiting for the big show.
 We parked, got out the blankets, refreshments, and eclipse glasses.
 We looked up.